NoPressF/sb4-vscode/README.md

 This extension is distributed under the MIT License.
 For more details, see the [LICENSE](LICENSE) file.

 ## Tasks
-- [ ] Completion and Hightlight to the Classes and Methods
+- [X] Completion and Highlight to the Classes and Methods
 - [ ] Decompile script
 - [X] Improve opcodes search
 - [ ] Highlight gxt strings